History comes to life on this road trip across Virginia.

 Sign up for our email list to receive this itinerary by email and get more tips to plan your visit.

-Arrive in Williamsburg, where you can stay in the heart of America’s Historic Triangle at one of Colonial Williamsburg’s official resorts, such as a colonial house or the Williamsburg Lodge.
+Arrive in Williamsburg.
+Stay in the heart of America’s Historic Triangle at one of Colonial Williamsburg’s official resorts, such as a colonial house or the Williamsburg Lodge.

-Once you arrive, visit a Colonial Williamsburg ticketing location to redeem your discounted America’s Historic Triangle ticket, which includes admission to Colonial Williamsburg, Jamestown Settlement, and the American Revolution Museum at Yorktown.
+Once you arrive, visit a Colonial Williamsburg ticketing location to redeem your discounted America’s Historic Triangle ticket, which includes admission to Colonial Williamsburg, Jamestown Rediscovery at Historic Jamestowne, Jamestown Settlement, American Revolution Museum at Yorktown, and Yorktown Battlefield.

 Fuel the adventure ahead with dinner at a historic tavern.